Effects of spin-orbit interaction on magnetic and electronic structures in antiferromagnetic LaFeAsO

-As shown in Table~I, obtained magnitudes of Fe magnetic moments are very weakly dependent on the spatial directions of the moments, and the spin-orbit interaction produces only 0.008~$\mu_\mathrm{B}$/Fe difference.
-For more detailed comparison, we obtain the spatial distributions of the spin densities in LaFeAsO with and without the spin-orbit interaction, as shown in Fig.~2, and find that the maximal difference in the spin densities in the two cases is about $10 \%$ of the maximal size of the spin density in each case.
-In Fig.~2, the spin densities with and without the spin-orbit interaction look quite similar to each other, but it can be seen more easily in the top views in Fig.~2 that the shapes of the iso-surfaces are slightly different.
+As shown in Table~I, the magnitudes of Fe magnetic moments depend very weakly on the spatial directions of the moments, and the absence and presence of SOI produces only 0.01~$\mu_\mathrm{B}$/Fe difference.
+For further comparison, we obtained and compared the spatial distributions of the spin densities in LaFeAsO with and without SOI.
+As shown in Fig.~3, the spin densities with and without SOI are quite similar to each other.

-We study effects of the spin-orbit interaction on the electronic band structures in LaFeAsO.
-Figure~3 shows the band structures in orthorhombic LaFeAsO, where dark gray (red) and light gray (green) lines show the band structures with and without the spin-orbit interaction, respectively.
-Since most of the band structures without the spin-orbit interaction coincide with those with the spin-orbit interaction and the former is drawn prior to the latter, the band structures without the spin-orbit interaction, plotted in light gray (green), are visible only at $k$-points where the spin-orbit interaction produces significant difference.
-Band structures without the spin-orbit interaction are consistent with previous theoretical results.\cite{7,16} Our results show that the spin-orbit interaction splits degenerate bands at the X point in the LO case [Fig.~3(a)] and in the out-of-plane TO case [Fig.~3(c)], and the splitting is about 60~meV.
-However, band structures in the in-plane TO case [Fig.~3(b)] do not show significant splitting at the X point even with the spin-orbit interaction.
-This dependence of band-energy splitting on the spatial direction of Fe magnetic moments is due to specific orbital characters of the electronic states at the X point.
+Now we consider effects of SOI on the electronic band structures in LaFeAsO.
+Figure~4 shows the band structures in orthorhombic LaFeAsO, where blue and red lines show the band structures with and without SOI, respectively.
+Since most parts of the band structures without SOI coincide with those with SOI and the former is drawn prior to the latter, the band structures without SOI, plotted in red, are visible only at $k$-points where SOI produces significant difference.
+While band structures without SOI are consistent with previous theoretical results,\cite{7,16,yang} SOI splits some degenerate bands, as shown in Fig.~4.